Subham12R/subham12r/README.md

 I build things end to end, then explain how they work, then ship them somewhere real.
 That order matters to me — I'm not interested in demos that die in a repo.
 Somewhere between developer and organizer, I've ended up doing both: writing the code, and building the room the code gets discussed in.

-I'm a 3rd-year CS student at Adamas University, currently interning as an AI Engineer at Hooman Digital.
+I'm a 3rd-year CS student at Adamas University, currently tech lead at College Community CYCODERS

 <br/>